Kannauj: Early history

+The epic also accounts for the origin of the name Kanyakubja (the ancient root of "Kannauj"): according to the legend in Sarga 33, Kushanabha's one hundred daughters refused the advances of the wind god Vayu, who in retaliation made them hunchbacks (kubja), leading the city to be called Kanyakubja ("the city of hunchbacked maidens").
+Despite this, the original name Mahodaya remained in formal and epigraphic use for centuries, appearing in royal grants and inscriptions well into the reign of the Gurjara-Pratihara dynasty.

 The early Buddhist literature mentions Kannauj as Kannakujja, and refers to its location on the trade route from Mathura to Varanasi and Rajgir.

 Kannauj may have been known to the Greco-Roman civilization under the name of Kanagoja or Kanogiza, which appears in Geography by Ptolemy (c.
 140 CE).
 It was also visited by the Chinese Buddhist travellers Faxian and Xuanzang in the fifth and seventh centuries CE, respectively.